easelinc/pageclip-ruby/README.md

 # pageclip-ruby

-A simple gem to interface with pageclip API.
+A simple ruby gem to interface with the Pageclip API.

 ## Example